matthiasjost/bdn-talk-slides/slides.md

 |  SingleOrDefault_NotIndexed_Last | .NET 8.0 | .NET 8.0 | 52,017.6 us | 2,065.92 us | 5,927.50 us | 104.34 |   24.74 |
 | SingleOrDefault_NotIndexed_First | .NET 8.0 | .NET 8.0 | 54,610.0 us | 2,435.62 us | 7,066.18 us | 108.64 |   23.25 |
 ```
+* Mean: Think of the mean as the average.

+* StdDev (Standard Deviation): This measures how spread out your numbers are.
+The standard deviation is slight if all your measurements are close to the mean.
+If they’re all over the place, the standard deviation is significant.

+* Ratio: It shows how much larger or smaller the current measurements are compared to the baseline.

 ---